Xilinx/XRT/src/runtime_src/doc/toc/streaming_data_support.rst

      - An appropriate flag should be used to denote stream write/read operation (from the kernel perspective).
      - To specify how the stream is connected to the device, a predefined extension pointer (cl_mem_ext_ptr_t) should be used to denote the kernel and its argument the stream is associated with.

-In the code block below, a Read Stream (named read_stream) and a Write Stream (named write_stream) are created.
+In the code block below, a stream for kernel to host data transfer (named k2h_stream) and a stream for host to kernel data transfer (named h2k_stream) are created.

 .. code-block:: c++